Keep Calm

 Our mission is to share our knowledge, understanding and experience.

-By highlighting the autistic/neurodivergent voice and current best, evidence-based practice we gather and disseminate information and resources and signpost to schools and other organisations.
+By highlighting the autistic/neurodivergent voice and current best, evidence-based practice we gather and disseminate information and resources to individuals, schools and other organisations.

 What we do